 6 whole peppercorns

-1 cardamom pod, squashed
+1 cardamom pod, lightly crushed

-300 g whole ripe kumquats
+300 g ripe kumquats

 Put the water, sugar, lemon rind, lemon juice and whole spices into a saucepan.
 Bring to the boil, stirring now and again to dissolve the sugar.
 Cook briskly for 5 minutes.
 Now tip in the whole kumquats, reduce the heat, and simmer gently for 25 minutes or so, or until the fruit is soft, slightly transparent and beginning to look wrinkled.
 Remove from the heat.
-Set aside and allow to cool completely.
-Remove the spices and lemon rind, decant into a lidded container or a glass jar, and place in the fridge.

-Note: if you'd like a really spicy compote, leave the whole spices in the syrup.
+Cook's Note: if you'd like a really spicy compote, leave the whole spices in the syrup.

-0 comments:
+No comments: